laravel/nova-docs/4.0/resources/fields.md

 }),
 ```

-### Filterable Field
+### Filterable Fields

-The `filterable` method allows you to create magic filter based on the given field on Resource, Related Resource and Lenses.
-This method by default is called without any parameters:
+The `filterable` method allows you to enable convenient, automatic filtering functionality for a given field on resources, relationships, and lenses.
+The Nova generated filter will automatically be made available via the resource filter menu on the resource's index:

 ```php
 BelongsTo::make('User')->filterable(),
 ```

-You may also customised it to accept a callback to execute custom query such as:
+@SCREENSHOT

+The `filterable` method also accepts a closure that receives the filter query.
+Within this closure you may customize the query that is used to filter the resource results:

 ```php
 Text::make('Email')->filterable(function ($request, $query, $value, $attribute) {